lucas-da-silva/lucas-da-silva/README.md

 Web Developer
 -------------

-Passionate about technologies, video games (Dark Souls ❤️) and web programming student.
+Passionate about technologies, video games and web programming student.
 I am currently studying at Trybe, a web development school, and I intend to pursue a career as a web developer.

 * 🌍  I'm based in Amapá, Brazil.
 * 🖥️  See my portfolio at [MyPortfolio](http://https://lucas-da-silva.github.io/)